spendierk/TKET_intro/README.md

 The main notebook in this repository called "TKET_intro.ipynb" can be opened in a JupyterHub server.To run the notebook in a browser launch Binder:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/spendierk/TKET_intro_for_qiskit_users/main).

-In case you want to run the notebook on your own machine, please install all Python pacgages out lined in "requirments.txt" and "adp.txt".
+In case you want to run the notebook on your own machine, please install all Python pacgages out lined in "requirements.txt" and "apt.txt".